Install CentOS operating system on virtual machine

 5. Requirement of practice

-Students create a virtual machine with the name formatted as Student ID with the following configuration parameters:
+1. Create a virtual machine with the name formatted as Student ID

 • Operating system: CentOS 7 x64